biomunky/biomunky.github.io/_posts/2023-03-30-on-ctes-sql-pt2.markdown

 __BUT__ the biggest win for me is that they paved the way for [dbt](https://docs.getdbt.com/docs/introduction), and if you aren’t using dbt for your database transformations you are missing out.
 I am going to do a series of posts and intro videos on using dbt, from simple models, removing duplications with macros and testing.

-Will this said and despite the availability of great tools like [duckdb](https://duckdb.org/) and [Litestream](https://litestream.io/), it's unlikely that SQL will suddenly become everyone's favourite language.
+With this said, and despite the availability of great tools like [duckdb](https://duckdb.org/) and [Litestream](https://litestream.io/), it's unlikely that SQL will suddenly become everyone's favourite language.
 However, with these powerful tools at your disposal, you should definitely consider diving into SQL and pushing through any difficulties.
 Who knows, you might even end up loving it!